authplz/authplz-core/README.md

 ### Dependencies

 - Golang (for building)
-- Docker (for building/running docker images)
+- Docker (for building/running docker images and the dev environment)
 - Postgres (for user information storage)

 ### Running